-Anyone keeping birds of any species, not just chickens, is required by law to register with the Department of Agriculture and Rural Development (DARD).
+Anyone keeping birds of any species, not just chickens, is required by law to register with the Department of Agriculture, Environment and Rural Affairs (DAERA).
 Only pet birds kept in cages indoors are exempt.
 For guidance and an application form to register your birds, go to the bird registration page.

 There are additional rules for registering specific types of poultry premises, for example: egg production (laying hen) sites, and a step-by-step guide for egg producers on production site registration, dependant on flock size and types of egg sales, is available below:

 There are also rules for registering poultry breeding sites, hatcheries and certain types of poultrymeat premises.

 Marketing rules and regulations for poultry and eggs

 The Poultrymeat Marketing Standards regulate standards throughout the European Union (EU) for the marketing of poultrymeat intended for human consumption.

 They control the classification of poultrymeat from chickens, ducks, geese, turkeys and guinea fowl by:

 They also specify the standards that must be met on farms before claims about farming methods, for example: Free Range, can be made and require such farms to be specially registered.